Capital Anesthesia Partners

 Accepted Carriers

-For your convenience, Capital Anesthesia Partners participates with the majority of major health plans, listed below.
-This list is provided as a courtesy and is subject to change at any time.
+For your convenience, Capital Anesthesia Partners participates with the majority of major health plans accepted at our practice locations.
+The list below is provided as a courtesy and is subject to change at any time.
 If your insurance carrier is not listed, you may still be covered through a partner carrier.
-Please contact our billing office at 1-800-222-1442 for questions about eligibility.
+It is important that you review your coverage and obligations with your insurance company in advance of your procedure.
+Questions concerning coverage should be directed to your insurance carrier.

 • Aetna